Error-331/code_tests/docs/bible/quotes.md

 **(1 John 4:20 KJV)**

+### Spirit

+*"But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith,"*

+*"Meekness, temperance: against such there is no law."*

+**(Galatians 5:22-23 KJV)**

+*"If ye then, being evil, know how to give good gifts unto your children: how much more shall your heavenly Father give the Holy Spirit to them that ask him?"*

+**(Luke 11:13 KJV)**

 ### General habits

 *"Forbidding to marry, and commanding to abstain from meats, which God hath created to be received with thanksgiving of them which believe and know the truth."*